Adeniyikayodee/BrestCancerClassification/README.md

 # BrestCancerClassification

-#this code gives a step by step procedure of how
+#this code gives a step by step procedure of how to classify breat cancer based on certain weights
 ---------------------------------------------------------------------------------
 ### Project: BREAST CANCER CLASSIFICATION - SUPPORT VECTOR MACHINE CLASSIFIER ###
 ---------------------------------------------------------------------------------